Septic tank constantly running

 How often should I have my septic tank pumped?

-Most experts recommend having your septic tank pumped every 3-5 years, depending on the size of your household and usage of the system.
+Most experts recommend having your septic tank pumped every 3-5 years to prevent buildup and ensure proper function.

 Connect with certified professionals in your area